SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Equivite.md

     distance: Special; see below
     target: Special
     effects:
+      - name: Effect
-      - effect: The equivite moves up to their speed and ignores difficult terrain.
+        effect: The equivite moves up to their speed and ignores difficult terrain.
 Any mundane size 1 object whose space they move through is destroyed.
 The equivite makes one power roll against each enemy whose space they move through for the first time